What Is NHSC Loan Repayment?

 How to Apply

-The NHSC LRP application opens once per year, typically in the spring.
+The NHSC LRP application opens once per year.
+The 2026 deadline is March 31, 2026.
 The process is competitive — higher-need HPSA sites score better.
 Here's the step-by-step process:

 Verify your eligibility